dschalk/score2/README.md

     switch (d2) {

 ```
 Other than chat messages and the scoreboard update, each message is sent to the server begining with a six-digit prefix, the status (solitaire or group play) of the sender, and the name of the sender, all separated by commas.
 The server broadcasts messages with these same three preliminary items intact so, after splitting into 'gameArray', gameArray[0] is the six-character prefix, gameArray[1] is the sender's status, and gameArray[2] is the sender's name.
 The game status, prefixed by 'CB#$42', is sent without commas so instead of d2 = gamearray[0], we have 'd2 = event.data.substring(0,6)'.
 The test in the 'if' statement returns 'true' if the sender is the receiver of the prefix, or if the sender and receiver are both involved in group play. 'a@F$Uy&private' is the default status; i.e., private.
 When a player opts for group play, status is set equal to the player's name.
-This information is kept in the object 'DS_ob'.
+This information is kept in the 'DS_ob' object.

 *To be continued*